20 lbs | Dimensions:

 Which certifications apply to foam products?

-- GreenGuard is a third party governing body that tests and certifies materials used in building products, furniture, and other items to ensure better indoor air quality.
+- GreenGuard is a third party governing body that tests and certifies materials used in building products, furniture, and other items to ensure "better" indoor air quality.
 The certification allows for no greater than 1/100 of the currently published ACGIH® Threshold Limit Values (TLVs) and no greater than one-half of California's Chronic Reference Exposure Levels (CRELs).

 Foam-based mattresses may not work with some movement monitors.
 If you hope to use a sensor pad mattress movement monitor, you'll want to find a good innerspring mattress and skip the foam to ensure compatibility.
+Check your monitor user guide for more details.

 Textiles: Cotton and Wool